 Companies licensed to operate within the scope of the International Business Centre of Madeira (IBCM) are Portuguese companies for all intents and purposes, subject to all legislative and regulatory frameworks applicable in Portugal, even though they benefit from an advantageous tax regime.

 As such, from the time the company is established and begins its activity it must fulfil a series of obligations and duties, otherwise it shall face serious penalties.
 Some of the main obligations and duties applicable to the companies that operate within the scope of the IBCM, in addition to the all other obligations and duties applicable to Portuguese companies, are set out below.

-- Create 1 to 5 jobs, within the first 6 months of activity, and make a minimum investment of €75,000 in the acquisition of tangible or intangible fixed assets within the 2 first years of activity;
+- Create 1 to 5 jobs, during the first 6 months of activity, and it must make a minimum investment of €75,000 in the acquisition of tangible or intangible fixed assets during the 2 first years of activity; or

-- Create 6 jobs or more, within the first 6 months of activity.
+- Create 6 jobs or more, during the first 6 months of activity.